fastrgv/hbox/README.md

 * pri1: Nboxes - NboxesOnGoals.........0 means all boxes on goals
 * pri2: Ncorrals - 1				.........0 means only 1 corral, i.e. pusher is free to roam
 * pri3: NblockedDoors			.........Number of blocked doorways
-* pri4: NblockedBoxes			.........0 means all boxes are pushable
+* pri4: NblockedBoxes			.........0 means all boxes are pullable; i.e. movable

 * pri5: Furthest-Boxes First   .........prioritizes boxes further from their goals
 * pri5a: Average Distances from unboxed-goals to ungoaled-boxes (Ok for non-hungarian)